 Protect the protectors: Wellness strategies for content moderators

 As digital first responders, content moderators are the protectors of positive user experience on the internet.
-Despite many individuals stepping into the role because of their desire to help make online spaces safer for the public, the content they may come across, whether it’s violent or graphic images or hate speech, could affect their overall well-being.
+Despite many individuals stepping into the role because of their desire to help make online spaces safer for the public, the content they may come across can be challenging.
 Creating safe workplaces is critical to support content moderators’ mental health and overall well-being.

 By having a robust wellness strategy in place that proactively addresses and supports content moderators day-in and day-out, companies can help safeguard the health and well-being of digital first responders.